 The 3 Commandments of a Good Golfer

 - Be a serious student of the game.

 - Look at golf as a series of challenges.
 Having better solutions to these challenges leads to better scores.

 It’s Your Choice

 Do you want to look pretty with a cookie-cutter golf swing, or do you actually want to transform your game to become the best golfer you can be?

 There you’ll find a lot of no-nonsense golf instructions that goes beyond simplified swing tips and useless golf gibberish, empowering you to transform your game from the inside.

 About the Author

-Greg is a junior golf coach and currently living with his wife and son in Berlin, Germany.
-He is the author of 120 Timeless Golf Lessons.
-Greg loves to play golf, as much as teaching it, science fiction movies and classical music.
+Greg is a junior golf coach and currently living with his wife and two sons in Berlin, Germany.
+Greg loves to play golf, as much as teaching it, science fiction movies and listening to video game music.